 The proposed action warrants an environmental assessment (EA) based on 32 Code of Federal Regulations (CFR) Part 651 Appendix B, subparagraph (c)(1) due to new construction exceeding 5.0 cumulative acres of new surface disturbance.
 This EA was prepared in accordance with the NEPA of 1969 [42 United States Code (USC) 4321 et seq.], Council on Environmental Quality (CEQ) Regulations 40 CFR Parts 1500-1508, and Army Regulations (ARs) 32 CFR Part 651 (Environmental Analysis of Army Actions; DA 2002).
 This EA will evaluate the potential impacts of the proposed project, inform decision makers and the public of likely environmental consequences of the proposed actions and alternatives, provide a forum for public feedback, and will include a determination of a Finding of No Significant Impact (FONSI) or a Notice of Intent to prepare an Environmental Impact Statement (EIS) and record of decision (ROD).
 Pursuant to 32 CFR Part 651, this EA will evaluate the potential environmental impacts of the project and cumulative impacts (CEQ, 1997).
 These actions are based on the best information and data available as of April 2022.
 Additionally, EO 11990 requires federal agencies to publish a finding of no practicable alternative (FONPA) and provide an opportunity for early public review of plans or proposals for new construction in wetlands.
-This EA, draft FONSI, and FONPA will be made available to state and federal agencies and the public for a 30-day review at the following locations:
+The Public Review and Agency comment period was June 27 through July 27, 2023.